tblackworkshop/Tetris/README.md

 Aware of bug when rotating tetromino into side of previously placed blocks causing unexpected behaviour

-Download repository and open index.html to play
+Download repository unzip the folder and open index.html to play